Image above: AFM Moniruzzaman ’Shipu’, Life on the GE Raft, 2023, AR, Print on Canvas, 48” x 32”.

 Electric Bangladesh: Fossil Free Futures

-In the context of the Climate Emergency, CLIMARTE is proud to partner with Market Forces to present an exhibition of artwork at The Foundry’s The Point Gallery in Cambridge, Massachusetts from 1 – 4 August 2023.
+In the context of the Climate Emergency, CLIMARTE was proud to partner with Market Forces to present an exhibition of artwork at The Foundry’s The Point Gallery in Cambridge, Massachusetts from 1 – 4 August 2023.

-Curated by Zaid Islam, and located very close to the headquarters of General Electric’s (GE) new energy business GE Vernova, Electric Bangladesh: Fossil Free Futures is an exhibition of work by five Bangladeshi artists calling on the energy giant to stop pushing new deadly fossil fuel projects in Bangladesh.
+Curated by Zaid Islam, and located very close to the headquarters of General Electric’s (GE) new energy business GE Vernova, Electric Bangladesh: Fossil Free Futures was an exhibition of work by five Bangladeshi artists calling on the energy giant to stop pushing new deadly fossil fuel projects in Bangladesh.

 The artworks depict the people of Bangladesh and their resilience as they grapple with the compounding impacts of the climate and biodiversity crises and ecocidal fossil fuel projects.

-By exposing greenwashing tactics used by GE Vernova, the exhibition shines a spotlight on the corporation’s dangerous plans to force new highly polluting LNG power plants on vulnerable Bangladeshi communities already disproportionately affected by a dangerously warming climate and severely degraded ecosystems.
+By exposing greenwashing tactics used by GE Vernova, the exhibition shone a spotlight on the corporation’s dangerous plans to force new highly polluting LNG power plants on vulnerable Bangladeshi communities already disproportionately affected by a dangerously warming climate and severely degraded ecosystems.

-Participating artists: Monica Jahan Bose, Debashish Chakrabarty, Morshed Mishu, Ata Mojlish and AFM Moniruzzaman ’Shipu’.
+Artists: Monica Jahan Bose, Debashish Chakrabarty, Morshed Mishu, Ata Mojlish and AFM Moniruzzaman ’Shipu’.
 Curator: Zaid Islam.

 Exhibition details: